Fall Maintenance: End-of-Summer Gardening Tips

 Flower children know that fall is when you plant many bulbs for spring emergence.
 It's also a good time to transplant trees, divide and replant perennials and lay sod or re-seed the lawn.
 For many plants, late summer and fall are preferable to spring because the ground is warm (good for digging and encouraging root growth) and the sun's heat is less intense (good for foliage and your water bill).
 You can even plant a late summer garden for one last crop yield.

 When you're emptying the shelves at your garden center, ask about planting and maintenance for this time of year and through the winter.
 Most perennials and trees will survive their first winter if their roots take hold before hard freezes set in, while some plantings should be watered periodically through winter, particularly if it's a dry one.
 (Keep in mind that new trees do best in the long run if they're watered regularly for three years, not for just the first season or year like most people commit to.)

 Cold Frames and Hot Beds

 A hot bed is a nice, warm pile of poop.
 Horse poop, to be precise.
 You can turn a cold frame into a hot bed by digging down about 2 feet, adding 18 inches of manure -- that is, fresh manure -- and tamping it well.
 Top the poop with about 6 inches of sand to fill the hole.
 As the manure decomposes it creates heat, making the sand a toasty place to set pots and flats for growing plants in fall and even winter.
-If you're not the kind of person who relishes a Saturday outing to gather manure, or you're stuck in a one-horse town, you can create a hot bed with electric soil-heating cable (available online and through garden supply stores).
+If you're not the kind of person who relishes a Saturday outing to gather manure, or you're stuck in a one-horse town, create a hot bed with electric soil-heating cable (available online and at garden supply stores).

 Philip Schmidt writes for Networx.com.